pulp/pulp_rpm/docs/user-guide/recipes.rst

    default, this is set to ``/pulp/repos``.
  * The relative URL of the repository being published.
 This can be explicitly set when the repository is created in Pulp.
-If it is not explicitly set, Pulp will derive this value using the realtive URL of the repository's feed.
+If it is not explicitly set, Pulp will derive this value using the relative URL of the repository's feed.
 For feedless repositories, the repository ID is used.

 Applying these rules to the above example repository, the published repository